-The MCTC is an establishment that provides corrective training for those servicemen and women sentenced to periods of detention; it is not a prison.
+The Military Corrective Training Centre (MCTC) is an establishment that provides corrective training for servicemen and women sentenced to periods of detention; it is not a prison.

 The MCTC takes servicemen and women who have been sentenced to periods of detention from 14 days to 2 years.
 There are 3 categories of detainees: